Proudly Part of Privia Health

 The defect(s) are repaired using a synthetic mesh that covers all of the defects from the “inside” behind the muscles of the abdominal wall.
 The mesh material is fixed to the abdominal wall in a way that eliminates the defects.

-These are hernias that develop at previous incision sites or on the abdominal wall (including the “belly button”).
+These are hernias that develop at the belly button ("umbilicus") and/or at previous incision sites or on the abdominal wall (including the “belly button”).
 Most of these hernias require repair.

 An incision is made over the hernia.
 The contents are returned to the abdomen and a synthetic mesh patch is usually used to complete repair.